technicalclipper/Bug_Busters/README.md

 **Security Score:** 50/100

 **Audit Completed By:** AI Smart Contract Auditor

 🧪 AI Agent 2: Verification Agent
 📌 Purpose
 Verifies whether a bug report submitted by a hunter accurately describes a real and valid vulnerability in a given Solidity contract.

 🧠 Prompt Logic
-The AI:

-Compares the report code (hunter submission) with the uploaded contract code.
+Compares the hunter's bug report with the actual contract code.

-Checks if the issue exists, is correctly described, and is relevant.
+Confirms existence, correctness, and relevance of the reported issue.

-Returns a strict JSON format confirming if the report is legit or not.
+Returns a strict JSON format indicating whether the report is valid or not.

-Prevents abuse by flagging false, trivial, or misreported bugs.
+Prevents false positives and trivial reports.

 📥 Prompt Used
-text
-Copy
-Edit

 Compare the submitted bug report (review code) to the provided smart contract code.
 Carefully check whether the vulnerability exists and is described correctly.
 Return response strictly as a JSON object: isLegit + reason.